neelance/ffi_gen/README.md

-ffi_gen - A generator for Ruby FFI bindings
+ffi-gen - A generator for Ruby FFI bindings
 ===========================================

 *Author:* Richard Musiol
 *Contributors:* Jeremy Voorhis (thanks for the initial idea)
 *License:* MIT (see LICENSE)

+**ffi-gen is a completely automatic generator for [FFI](https://github.com/ffi/ffi/wiki) wrappers around C libraries.
+It uses [LLVM's Clang](http://clang.llvm.org/) compiler as a backend for fully processing the header files of a given library.**

 Features
 --------